Trip25/100daysofcode/README.md

 Sunday 12th March 2023

 ### **Today's progress**:
 -  Starting on the Freecodecamp <italics>"Learn Intermediate CSS by Building Picasso Painting"</italics>, has a total of 89 tasks.
--
+Completed 12 tasks so far.
+- Prepped for School of Code, checking zoom and other applications are up to date.

 ### Thoughts:
+Quite nervous and excited to be starting School of Code tomorrow and getting back into the 9-5 routine.
+My back is still aching but hopefully by stretching it regularing I should be ok for the course.

 ### Links to work / resources: